The Asian Hornet

 France

-There are an estimated >=500,000 nests, with an estimated economic impact of €30.8 million per year due to loss of bee colonies, pollination, and honey production.
+It is estimated that there are ≥500,000 nests, with an estimated economic impact of €30.8 million per year due to loss of bee colonies, pollination and honey production.

 Portugal